lambda-feedback/user-documentation/docs/advanced/chat_functions/info.md

 ## Available Chatbots

-Currently the students have access to the following AI Chatbots.
+Currently the students have access to the following Chatbots.
 Many others are in development.

 Click on the links below for information on each chatbot: